-Staff Contact: John Conomos S1 or S2 HPW2 CP10
+Staff Contact: Head, School of Art History and Theory S1 or S2 HPW2 CP10

 This subject is designed to introduce students to the history of video art.
 It will proceed from an examination of influences from the 1920s, Black Mountain College, Fluxus, counter-cultural movements of the 1960s, and recent developments.